 - Letting your doctor know that you always talk to more than one expert when you need to make an important decision, whether that’s a medical, financial, or personal decision

 - Asking your doctor if he or she were diagnosed with your condition, what doctor’s opinion would they seek

 - Letting your doctor know that you’d like the opinion of a physician that specializes in treating your condition

 If you’d like to get a second opinion, talk to your insurance company to find out what coverage they offer.
 Many plans include the support of a case manager who can tell you what’s covered and how to go about getting a second opinion.
-And even if you don’t live near a center of excellence for an expert second opinion, many, including Massachusetts General Hospital, Yale, Cleveland Clinic, and Dana Farber Cancer Institute, offer virtual or remote second opinion programs.
+And even if you don’t live near a center of excellence for an expert second opinion, many, including Massachusetts General Hospital, Yale, and Cleveland Clinic offer virtual or remote second opinion programs.
 A health advisor can also connect you with experts for second opinions.